Superkikim/maxsmart/README.md

     print("No MaxSmart devices found.")
 ```

-## Sample Scripts
+## Example Scripts

-The [Sample Scripts](sample_scripts) provided allows you to perform a series of tests on a MaxSmart power strip.
+The [Example Scripts](example_scripts/) directory provided allows you to perform a series of tests on a MaxSmart power strip.
 They are also meant as a guideline for you to create your own scripts or integration.

 They cover various functionalities such as powering on and off individual ports, retrieving real-time consumption data, and obtaining 24-hour consumption data, etc...

-### Running the Sample Scripts
+### Running the example Scripts

-Refer to the [Sample Scripts Readme](sample_scripts/README.md) for instructions on how to run the scripts.
+Refer to the [example Scripts Readme](example_scripts/README.md) for instructions on how to run the scripts.

 ## Credits